EDITORIAL:

 Often maypoles have something at the top, this one has a heart for health and a '100' to indicate the goal age, pointing back to the story.

-Again, please note this is personal work for Youpi Doc, a French magazine aimed at children who I would very much like to illustrate for in the future.
+This is personal work for Youpi Doc, a French magazine aimed at children who I would very much like to illustrate for in the future.
 I created this cover image, based on the magazine's theme of 'Pourquoi faut-il se laver?' (why we have to wash ourselves) and created my own version.
 I copied their magazine title and cover elements to make it look realistic, but, as explained, this isn't the official cover, it's my design based on their theme.

 As part of my illustration degree with the Open College of the Arts, I created an editorial illustration based on an article from The New Yorker by D. T. Max, entitled Can Turning Office Towers into Apartments Save Downtowns?